Hermann12/XML_Phone_Book_Database/README.md

 XML Import from FritzBox router comes with an uniqueid.
 This will be copied to the other tables.
 Caution, if you have double entries in your phone book!
 This could rise some problems.

-Further features are planed:
+Next features for implementation:
-- add new contacts.
+- add new contacts to  the database
-- export to Fritz!Box XML format for re-import to the Fritz!Box router
+- export as Fritz!Box XML format for re-import to the Fritz!Box router
 - analysis of data, double entries, empty content fields
 - import vCard format from iPhone
-- add a second tab for the postal address, maybe pictures
+- complete second tab for the postal address, birthdays, maybe pictures